myselfswastikmishra/TechTribe-final/README.md

 2.  **Server Action (`src/app/contact/actions.ts`):** The `sendDirectMessage` function passes the form data to the Genkit flow.
 3.  **AI Flow (`src/ai/flows/send-message-flow.ts`):**
     -   Receives the data.
-    -   Uses an AI prompt to format the data into an email body.
+    -   Uses an AI prompt to format the data into an email body and subject line.
+    -   Uses **Resend** to send the formatted email to your inbox.
-    -   **Result:** The formatted email is printed to the Genkit terminal (`npm run genkit:watch`).
+    -   The result is logged to the Genkit terminal (`npm run genkit:watch`).

 ### 2. "Start a Chapter" Form

-This form follows the same pattern:
+This form follows the same pattern, but does not send an email.

 1.  **Form:** `src/app/chapters/ChapterApplicationForm.tsx`
 2.  **Server Action:** `src/app/chapters/actions.ts`